toluwalojurotimiayeni/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that sets the mode of the file hello to rwxr-x-wx
+A script that sets the permission to the file hello that has no permission at all for owners and Group and all the permissions for other users